Skip to Content

 We write about it because, for us, it was a very significant upgrade and we think a lot of other RVers will find this interesting.
 But no one has paid us for this story.
 It's all our own.

-The Quiet RV Air Conditioner – that's what it is marketed as – was installed at Advanced RV in Willoughby, Ohio, which makes its own very high-end customer Class B RVs and also does some upfitting of certain features and accessories for other RVs.
+We got the Quiet RV Air Conditioner – that's what it is marketed as – installed at Advanced RV in Willoughby, Ohio.
+Advanced RV makes its own very high-end customer Class B RVs and also does some up-fitting of certain features and accessories for other RVs.

-It's manufactured under the brand name Houghton and while a quick link around the Internet shows it being sold by several companies, we chose Advanced RV for the installation because Willoughby, Ohio wasn't that far from our house in the Detroit suburbs and we know the folks there well as we've done several stories on their RVs.
+It's manufactured under the brand name Houghton.
+A quick link around the Internet shows it being sold by several companies, we chose Advanced RV for the installation because Willoughby, Ohio wasn't that far from our house in the Detroit suburbs and we know the folks there well as we've done several stories on their RVs.

 Even though the unit is only 13,500 BTUs compared to the 15,000 BTU unit from Dometic that it replaced, Advanced RV CEO Mike Neundorfer said the efficiency of the Quiet RV Air Conditioner more than compensates for the difference.